Mwai Kibaki: First term health issues

-It is widely acknowledged that age and the 2002 accident denied the country the witty, sporty, eloquent Kibaki of the previous years.
-A man who could make lengthy and flowery contributions on the floor of Parliament without notes was confined to reading speeches at every forum.
+It is widely acknowledged that his age and the 2002 incident changed Kibaki.
+He became less witty, sporty, and eloquent than he was before.
+Kibaki was a man who would make lengthy and flowery contributions on the Parliament floor without notes, but he became limited to reading prepared speeches at every forum, unlike his formerly witty self.

 In late January 2003, it was announced that the President had been admitted to Nairobi Hospital to have a blood clot– the after-effect of his car accident– removed from his leg.
 He came out of hospital and addressed the public outside the hospital on TV in a visibly incoherent manner, and speculation after that was that he had suffered a stroke, his second, the first being said to have occurred sometimes in the 1970s.
 His subsequent ill health greatly diminished his performance during his first term and the affairs of government during that time are said to have been largely run by a group of loyal aides, both in and out of government.
 Kibaki did not seem well, for instance, when he appeared live on TV on 25 September 2003 to appoint Moody Awori Vice President after the death in office of Vice President, Michael Wamalwa Kijana.

 2003: Free primary education

 In January 2003, Kibaki introduced a free primary education initiative, which brought over 1 million children who would not have been able to afford school the chance to attend.
 The initiative received positive attention, including praise from Bill Clinton, who met Kibaki in Kenya in July 2005.
-In his tenure he was involved in numerous academic events including the famous Equity Group Foundation, Wings to Fly 2013 scholars commissioning.
+In his tenure he was involved in numerous academic events including the Equity Group Foundation, Wings to Fly 2013 scholars commissioning.